webcenter-fr/elasticsearch-operator/documentations/kibana/main-settings.md

-# Main settings to deploy Elasticsearch
+# Main settings to deploy Kibana

 You can use the following main setting to deploy Kibana:
 - **image** (string): Kibana image to use.
 Default to `docker.elastic.co/kibana/kibana`
 - **imagePullPolicy** (string): The image pull policy.
 Default to `IfNotPresent`
 - **imagePullSecrets** (string): The image pull secrets to use.
 Default to `empty`
 - **version** (string): The image version to use.
 Default to `latest`
-- **pluginsList** (slice of string): The list of plugins to install on runtime (just before run Kiban).
+- **pluginsList** (slice of string): The list of plugins to install on runtime (just before run Kibana).
 Use it for test purpose.
 For production, please build custom image to embedded your plugins.
 Default to `empty`.
 - **config** (map of string): Each key is the file store on config folder.
 Each value is the file contend.
 It permit to set kibana.yml settings.
 Default is `empty`.
 - **keystoreSecretRef** (object): The secrets to inject on keystore on runtime.
 Each keys / values is injected on Java Keystore.
 Default to `empty`.
 - **elasticsearchRef** (object): The Elasticsearch cluster ref